isaacmarvel/runTracker/README.md

 Probably create a function with two parameters that determines a value and returns it, Might visualize data in a graph or whatever,
 Create a web server with at least one route and connect to it from app using express.
+Maybe add a nodemailer that emails me if i miss too many runs in a row